chintanvijan/Text-from-image/README.md

 				python extract.py -i input_images/image1.jpg

 Form of Output:
-	- Output is available in form of a String as well as in the form of list containing words(line-wise) as mentioned in your requirement mail.
+	- Output is available in form of a String as well as in the form of list containing words(line-wise).